-&lt;sup>79 Oakwood at Madison, Inc. v.
+$^{^{79}}$ Oakwood at Madison, Inc. v.
 Madison Twp., 320 A.2d 223 (N.J.
 Super.
 Ct.
 Law Div.
 1974).

-Madison Twp., 371 A.2d at 1227-28.
+80 Madison Twp., 371 A.2d at 1227-28.

-to be illusory by the Court itself as it opined that not all developers would take advantage of this "opportunity", so the Township should "overzone."

-The fundamental error here was that, while it might be true that by removing controls that resulted in unnecessary costs, developers could build less costly housing, that did not mean that the housing would be less expensive to the consumer.
+to be illusory by the Court itself as it opined that not all developers would take advantage of this "opportunity", so the Township should "overzone."81 The fundamental error here was that, while it might be true that by removing controls that resulted in unnecessary costs, developers could build less costly housing, that did not mean that the housing would be less expensive to the consumer.
 The sale cost and the rental price would still be keyed to what the top of the market would bear.
 That was just fundamental pricing economics.
 This remedy would not, and did not, lead to the construction of housing for the poor or "least cost" to the buyer or tenant.
-Further, the Court did not require the assessment of a precise fair share allocation.
-All of this just managed to achieve a bare majority of the Justices in favor:

-However, we deem it well to establish at the outset that we do not regard it as mandatory for developing municipalities whose ordinances are challenged as exclusionary to devise specific formulae for estimating their precise fair share of the lower housing needs specifically demarcated region.
+Further, the Court did not require the assessment of a precise fair share allocation.82 All of this just managed to achieve a bare majority of the Justices in favor: However, we deem it well to establish at the outset that we do not regard it as mandatory for developing municipalities whose ordinances are challenged as exclusionary to devise specific formulae for estimating their precise fair share of the lower housing needs income of specifically demarcated region.
 Nor do we conceive it as necessary for a trial court to make findings of that nature in a contested case.
-Firstly, numerical housing goals are not translatable realistically specific substantive changes in a zoning ordinance by any technique revealed to us by our study of the data before us.
-There are too many imponderables between a zone change and the actual production of housing on sites as zoned, not to mention the production of a specific number of lower cost units in a given period of time.
-Municipalities do not themselves have the duty to build or subsidize housing.
-Secondly, the breadth of approach by the experts to the factor of the appropriate region and to the criteria for allocation of regional housing goals to municipal "subregions" is so great and the pertinent economic and sociological considerations diverse as to preclude judicial dictation or acceptance of any one solution as authoritative.
-For the same reasons, we would not mandate the formula approach as obligatory on any municipality seeking to correct a fair share deficiency.

-Id. at 1256-57 (Pashman, J. concurring in part).
+Firstly, numerical housing goals are not realistically translatable into specific substantive changes in a zoning ordinance by any technique revealed to us by our study of the 81 Id. at 1256-57 (Pashman, J. concurring in part).